-B-180-40 Disciplinary Procedures and Sanctions.
-Upon conclusion of the investigation of an alleged harassment, appropriate action shall be taken against the harasser where a violation of this Policy is found, including legal actions where appropriate.
+B-180-50 Disciplinary Procedures and Sanctions.
+Upon conclusion of the investigation of alleged harassment, discrimination or retaliation, appropriate action shall be taken against the appropriate party where a violation of this Policy is found, including legal actions where appropriate.

-B-180-40-1 Appropriate action shall be taken to remedy the victim's loss, if any, resulting from the harassment.
+B-180-40-1 Appropriate action shall be taken to remedy the victim's loss, if any, resulting from the harassment, discrimination or retaliation.

-B-180-40-2 Action taken to remedy a harassment situation shall be done in a manner so as to prevent further violations.
+B-180-40-2 Action taken to remedy a harassment, discrimination or retaliation situation shall be done in a manner so as to prevent further violations.

 B-180-40-3 Elected officials and employees complaining of harassment shall be protected thereafter from any form of reprisal and/or retaliation.
 Any adverse conduct taken because an applicant, employee, elected official or contractor has reported harassment, or has participated in the complaint and investigation process described herein, is prohibited.
-"Adverse conduct" includes but is not limited to: taking sides because an individual has reported harassment, spreading rumors about a complaint, shunning and avoiding an individual who reports harassment, or real or implied threats of intimidation to prevent an individual from reporting harassment.
-The following individuals are protected from retaliation: those who make good faith reports of harassment, and those who associate with an individual who is involved in reporting harassment or who participates in the complaint or investigation process.
+This Policy protects those who make good faith reports of harassment, and those who associate with an individual who is involved in reporting harassment or who participates in the complaint or investigation process, from retaliation.